 UK rental income is taxable but even as a non-resident, you benefit from the Personal Allowance.
 This is the amount of income you can receive in the UK before you have to pay any tax and it currently stands at £12,570.
 If a property is jointly owned, you both have an allowance and certain expenses can be offset against the rent, reducing your taxable income.

 The recent reduction in Stamp Duty in England, one of the few changes in the recent ‘fiscal event’ in September that has remained, increased the threshold from £125,000 to £250,000.
-This has immediately reduced the upfront costs.
+This has immediately reduced the upfront cost but will likley fall in 2025 to take advantage now.

 The Stamp Duty increases if you already have any property and all overseas buyers now pay a surcharge of 2%, which started in April 2021.
 Even so, it is still less than it was a few months ago.
 For all interested parties, I will work out the amount payable so you are fully aware of total costs.